Mitchellpkt/python-isthmuslib/README.rst

 .. image:: ./readme_images/hist2.png

-Additional keyword arguments are passed through to the pyplot histogram function, for example `density` and `cumulative`.
+Additional keyword arguments are passed through to the pyplot histogram function, for example :code:`density` and :code:`cumulative`.

 .. code-block:: python